How to Use Foot Traffic Data to Gain Store Performance

 What defines retail success?
 Brand?
 A great product?
-Or is it something else?
-Location and convenience?
-Retail managers will probably tell you it’s a combination of all those things.
-But to repeat that success daily is perhaps the biggest challenge that presents itself to franchise managers.
-The solution is to find a successful model that will yield success again and again.
+Or is it something else, like location and convenience?
+Retail Managers will probably tell you it’s a combination of all those things.
+However, achieving that success daily is the biggest challenge for franchise managers.
+The solution lies in finding a successful model that can be replicated over time.

-For consumer brands, today’s omnichannel balance comes with its own set of challenges because while e-commerce offers convenience, there is still a distance between the brand and the customer.
-Getting potential customers to interact with the product at a brick-and-mortar establishment is often the best way to build trust.
+For consumer brands, today’s omnichannel balance presents its own set of challenges.
+While e-commerce offers convenience, there remains a distance between the brand and the customer.
+Getting potential customers to interact with the product at a brick-and-mortar store is often the best way to build trust.

-So, the question becomes—how do you measure customers’ attraction to your best retail stores and keep them coming back?
-It’s more than a gut feel and takes analytics to understand store performance and develop a model for repeat success.
+So, how do you measure customers’ attraction to your best retail stores and keep them coming back?
+It requires more than just intuition; it demands analytics to understand store performance and develop a model for repeat success.
 This entails understanding local demographic characteristics, competitive impacts, and the introduction of a relatively new type of location data: retail foot traffic data.

 How Is Foot Traffic Data Collected?